Kuala Lumpur to Phoenix By Air freight, Container ship or Road

 Kuala Lumpur International Airport to Phoenix Sky Harbor International Airport

-The quickest way to get from Kuala Lumpur to Phoenix by ship will take about 27 days 6h and departs from Port Klang (MYPKG) and arrives into Los Angeles (USLAX).
-There are vessels departing every 1-2 days on this route.
-Evergreen is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.
+The quickest way to get from Kuala Lumpur to Phoenix by ship will take about 25 days 6h and departs from Port Klang (MYPKG) and arrives into Los Angeles (USLAX).
+There are vessels departing every 1-2 weeks on this route.
+CMA CGM is one of the carriers that operates regular services on this route with vessels departing every 1-2 weeks.

 More about shipping cargo and freight from Kuala Lumpur to Phoenix by Air, Ocean and Road

 Scheduled flights between Kuala Lumpur International Airport (KUL) and Phoenix Sky Harbor International Airport (PHX) depart 2-4 times a week.
-These flights are serviced by China Airlines and the typical transit time is around 22h 45m.
+These flights are serviced by Starlux Airlines and China Airlines and the typical transit time is around 22h 55m.

 No, it doesn't look like there are dedicated Cargo planes flying between Kuala Lumpur and Phoenix.
 There are regular passenger aircraft however and they might be able to accommodate your cargo depending on its dimensions and weight.